Rick Simpson Oil: What it is, How it’s Made, Uses & Benefits

 Benefits of Rick Simpson Oil

 According to Rick Simpson and a growing number of users’ anecdotal accounts, RSO benefits a wide number of conditions.
 Some have even described Rick Simpson Oil as a “panacea”, good for improving virtually anything that ails you.
 However, it’s important to take such accounts with a grain of salt.
-Official research on Rick Simpson Oil’s effects is extremely limited, but some studies do suggest that its compounds have potential for treating a handful of serious conditions.
+Official research on Rick Simpson Oil’s effects is extremely limited, but some studies suggest that its compounds have the potential for treating a handful of serious conditions.

 Note that CBD Choice makes no claims about RSO’s actual potential to fight these conditions; however, Rick Simpson and some users suggest that RSO benefits conditions such as the following: